Day 1-3: Ljubljana - Bled - Piran

 Our guided tour group will then travel into Macedonia to the beautiful city of Ohrid on the shores of Lake Ohrid.

 We shall enjoy a full day exploring the beautiful and fascinating town of Ohrid on foot.
 Situated on the shores of Lake Ohrid at 695m above sea level, the town is one of the oldest human settlements in Europe.
-There is much to see here and its all very exiting!
-There will be a short boat trip on tranquil Lake Ohrid from the church of St Jovan Kaneo back to the ain square at the end of our tour.
+There is much to see here and its all very exciting! we begin our tour around the old town-museum of Ohrid, (UNESCO site) also known as "City of 365 Churches."
+We will stroll along the old narrow streets where, at every 100 meters, you will come across significant historical sights.
+Out of endless number of monuments and churches, we will visit the most important ones.

 A scenic drive through the mountains and villages, following along the border with Albania, will take us to the Monastery of St. Jovan Bigorski (famous for its beautiful wood carved iconostasis) before reaching Skopje with its 6th century fortress and 15th century stone bridge.

-Leaving Skopje early we continue our tour into Kosovo for a walking tour of the town of Prizren where our knowledgeable local guide will highlight its beautiful archaeological heritage including the old Turkish Bath, Stone Bridge, Fortress and other remarkable architectural features.
+Crossing the border into Kosovo, a walking tour of the town of Prizren where we visit its' archaeological heritage including the old Turkish Bath, Stone Bridge, Fortress and other remarkable architectural features.

 We continue to Pec, also called Peja.
 In Pec we visit two magnificent monastery complexes both are living places of learning and worship.
 Monastery Visoki Decani, UNESCO, is a 13th century church in Romanesque-Gothic style.
 Monks have been living here continuously since the 14th century.